Mike Cumberlege: Prisoner of war

-At the beginning of May 1943, Cumberlege and his colleagues were taken to Averoff Prison in Athens.
+Cumberlege and his colleagues were taken to Averoff Prison in Athens in May 1943.
 Despite the German policy of summarily executing captured Allied commandos, Cumberlege was not immediately shot.
 Instead he was transferred with his colleagues to the Mauthausen-Gusen concentration camp.
 There, under duress, Cumberlege signed a statement confirming that the Locksmith group were saboteurs – despite having been captured in uniform.
 In January 1944, Cumberlege was moved to Sachsenhausen concentration camp.
 Here he was held in solitary confinement and refused Red Cross parcels.
 At some point in February 1945 (according to Paul Schroter, an orderly in the Zellenbau, the date was April 1945), he was executed by the Germans, although the exact date and location are unknown.
-Arthur Reade a prosecuting lawyer for war crimes who interviewed the commandant of Sachsenhausen, Anton Kaindl, believed that Cumberlege was killed in Flossenbürg together with Sergeant Major James C. Steele and possibly Sergeant Thomas E. Handley.
+Arthur Reade, a prosecuting lawyer for war crimes who interviewed the commandant of Sachsenhausen, Anton Kaindl, believed that Cumberlege was killed in Flossenbürg together with Sergeant Major James C. Steele and possibly Sergeant Thomas E. Handley.

-Cumberlege was awarded a posthumous Bar to his DSO in 1946 for second attempt to attack the canal.
-He had also been awarded the Greek Medal of Honour.
+Cumberlege was awarded a posthumous Bar to his DSO in 1946 for the second attempt to attack the canal.
+He had also been awarded the Greek War Cross.

 Personal life

-He married a Canadian, Nancy Wooler, in 1936.
+Cumberlege married a Canadian, Nancy Wooler, in 1936.
 Together they had one son, Marcus, a poet, who was born in Antibes, France, and died in 2019 at the age of 80 in Bruges, Belgium.
 He was survived by a daughter, Eunice.
 In 1947, Nancy married Lt.-Col. Lennox John Livingstone-Learmonth, M.C., D.S.O.

-He is commemorated on the Chatham Naval Memorial.

-He is commemorated on Sachsenhausen Concentration Camp memorial plaque for British and Commonwealth forces Operation Checkmate (commando raid).
+Cumberlege is commemorated on the Chatham Naval Memorial and on the Sachsenhausen Concentration Camp memorial plaque for British and Commonwealth forces.
+He was additionally honoured with a division at Britannia Royal Naval College named after him, which functions to train Royal Naval Reserve officer cadets throughout their stay at the college during the Accelerated Officers Programme.

-His biography was published in 2018 – The Extraordinary Life of Mike Cumberlege SOE – written by Robin Knight and published by Fonthill Media.
+A biography of Cumberlege was published in 2018 – The Extraordinary Life of Mike Cumberlege SOE – written by Robin Knight and published by Fonthill Media.